Queen of Rhodesia: History

 Southern Rhodesia had been granted responsible government in 1923, after the transfer from rule under the British South Africa Company.
 The monarch of the United Kingdom was automatically recognised as monarch in the colonies.
 Following the UK refusing to grant Southern Rhodesia independence under minority rule, on 11 November 1965, the Rhodesian Front government of Prime Minister Ian Smith unilaterally declared independence.
 However, Smith's government reasserted "unswerving loyalty and devotion" to Elizabeth II.
-To that end, the new Rhodesian constitution included as an annex to UDI retained the monarchy and recognised Elizabeth as queen of Rhodesia.
+To that end, the new Rhodesian constitution included as an annex to UDI that retained the monarchy and recognised Elizabeth as queen of Rhodesia.
 Smith and his ministers maintained they were only breaking from the British government, not the Queen.
 They saw the retention of the monarchy as part of a "loyal rebellion".
-The declaration of independence ended with "God Save The Queen", and all Rhodesian oaths were still taken to "Her Majesty the Queen Elizabeth, Queen of Rhodesia, her heirs and successors".
+The declaration of independence ended with "God Save The Queen", and all Rhodesian oaths were still taken to "Her Majesty Queen Elizabeth, Queen of Rhodesia, her heirs and successors".

-In response, the British governor of Southern Rhodesia, Sir Humphrey Gibbs, dismissed the Smith government from office, declaring UDI to be an act of treason.
+In response, the British governor of Southern Rhodesia, Sir Humphrey Gibbs, dismissed the Smith government from office on orders from London, declaring UDI to be an act of treason.
 However, Smith and his ministers claimed that under the new constitution, Gibbs "no longer (had) any executive powers in Rhodesia," and his reserve power to sack them no longer existed.

 The British Parliament passed the Southern Rhodesia Act 1965, which de jure affirmed British control of the colony and granted Elizabeth II the power to act in the colony.
 Soon after granting Royal Assent to the bill, Elizabeth issued an order-in-council suspending the Rhodesian constitution and reaffirming the dismissal of the government.
 These were ignored in Rhodesia; Smith claimed it was an act of the British government and not of the Queen.
 The Rhodesian theory believed in the divisibility of the Crown to show their political autonomy.
 The Rhodesians also ceased to recognise Gibbs as the representative of the Queen and asked him to move out of Government House, Salisbury; Gibbs refused.
-Smith then asked Queen Elizabeth II to appoint a governor-general to act on her behalf in Rhodesia.
+Smith then wrote a letter to Elizabeth asking her to appoint a governor-general to act on her behalf in Rhodesia.
 He recommended his deputy, Clifford Dupont, for the new viceregal position.
 Elizabeth did not recognise the title and turned down Smith's request out of hand; she issued a response via Gibbs that said: "Her Majesty is not able to entertain purported advice of this kind and has therefore been pleased to direct that no action should be taken upon it".
 While Smith saw the letter as an assertion of his claimed prerogatives as Her Majesty's Rhodesian prime minister, Elizabeth treated Smith's request as if it had come from an ordinary citizen, since she and her government no longer recognised Smith as prime minister.
 Under the provisions of the Southern Rhodesia Act and with the near-unanimous support of the international community, the British government asserted that Gibbs was the Queen's sole legitimate representative in (Southern) Rhodesia, and hence the only lawful authority in the area.